LinguList/Language-velocity-field-estimation-for-language-dispersal-pattern-inference/README.md

 # Language-velocity-field-estimation-for-language-dispersal-pattern-inference
-R package and tutorial for the language velocity field estimation (LVF).
+R package and tutorial of the language velocity field estimation (LVF).

 This respority contains three files:
 1. Supplementary_Materials: Datasets: The datasets of four language cases utilized in this study.
 The detailed information can be found in README within this file.